Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

     }
 ```

 That's it.
-We are all set for any kind of responsive layout with CSS grids now.
+We are all set for _any_ kind of responsive layout with Toucaan now.

-Enabling grid on the body ensures that every child element on the page can now behave as part of a larger blueprint specified under a **grid system**.
-Not only that, we can also specify different layouts for portrait and landscape modes each and switch the layout according to the state of the viewport.
+Enabling grid on the body ensures that every direct child on page can now behave as part of a larger blueprint specified under a **grid system**.
+Not only that, we can also specify different layouts for portrait and landscape switch and swap out the layout according to the new state of the viewport.

-I don't think there is another way that I would do layouts in 2020.
-It has to be CSS grids!
-Support for CSS grids <a rel="nofollow" href="https://caniuse.com/#feat=css-grid">grown</a> lately and you can see that almost every major browser has implemented the new specification.
+I don't think there is any other way that I would do layouts in 2020.

 <br>